payola/Payola/README.md

 <a name="data"></a>
 ## Package cz.payola.data

-This whole package represents data layer.
-Trait `DataContextComponent` defines API for cominucation between data layer and other Payola components.
-The two vital task of data layer are:
+This whole package represents the data layer.
+Trait `DataContextComponent` defines API for communication between data layer and other Payola components.
+The two vital tasks of the data layer are:

-- store and fetch entities from [domain layer](#domain) from and into database
+- store and fetch entities from the [domain layer](#domain) in and out of the database
-- use [Virtuoso](http://virtuoso.openlinksw.com/) to as private RDF data store
+- usage of [Virtuoso](http://virtuoso.openlinksw.com/) server as a private RDF data storage

-Aritecture of Payola implies that domain layer is independent from data layer and since Payola is an open-source, data layer can be implemented specificaly to fit different platform-specific needs.
+Architecture of Payola implies that the domain layer is independent from the data layer and since Payola is an open-source project, the data layer can be implemented specifically to fit different platform-specific needs.

 ### Package cz.payola.data.squeryl

 In this version Payola uses [Squeryl](http://squeryl.org) (an ORM for Scala) for persisting entities into H2 database.
-Squeryl generates database schema from structure of stored objects.
-Every persisted entity is persisted in its own table, definition of this table is derived from entity structure.
-In order to have domain layer independent from data layer, there were implemented [entities](#squeryl-entities) that:
+Squeryl generates a database schema from the structure of objects to be stored.
+Every persisted entity is persisted in its own table, definition of this table is derived from entity object structure.
+In order to have the domain layer independent from the data layer, [entities](#squeryl-entities) were implemented that:

-- represent entities from domain layer and
+- represent entities from the domain layer and
-- can be stored and loaded via Squeryl ORM into and from database
+- can be stored and loaded via Squeryl ORM into and from the database

 #####Why Squeryl?

-Squeryl is existing, tested, functional and simple ORM for scala applications that had met the requirements of Payola during the process of making decision whether use existing ORM or implement own ORM tool.
+Squeryl is an existing, tested, functional and simple ORM for Scala applications that had met the needs of Payola during the process of making a decision whether to use an existing ORM or implement our own ORM tool.

 <a name="about-squeryl"></a>
 #####About Squeryl